chrisknsmn/Speedle/README.md

 https://speedle.ca/

 Speedle is a React application built with TypeScript.
-It provides a simple, clean and fast way to browse popular websites and services.

 Features
 --------